NCAR/musica/docs/source/tutorial/chapter2.rst

 The ``reactions.json`` specifies a mechanism, or a set of reactions for the system.
-Here, we will introduce two Arrhenius type reactions, the first with B evolving to C, and specifying all five reaction parameters, and the second reaction with B evolving to C and using only two reaction parameters.
+Here, we will introduce two Arrhenius type reactions, the first with `B` evolving to `C`, and specifying all five reaction parameters, and the second reaction with `B` evolving to `C` and using only two reaction parameters.
 The mechanism configuration might then be set up as:

   .. literalinclude:: ../../../configs/analytical/reactions.json